22 Adoption Reference Letter Samples (How to Write) + Tips

 What information should you ask before writing an adoption reference letter?

-You should request the adoptive parents to provide you with an idea of what the adoption agency wants.
-You should also request a sample of an adoption reference letter or a tip/ hint of how to write it.
-The adoptive parents should provide you with the name of the home study provider, the name of the agency, its address, and phone number.
+You should request that the adoptive parents provide you with an idea of what the adoption agency wants.
+You should also request a sample or a tip/ hint on how to write it.
+The adoptive parents should provide you with the name of the home study provider, the name of the agency, its address, and its phone number.

 How can you properly format an adoption reference letter?